roscoelai/reference/README.md

 #### Filter all duplicated values

+For display only, most of the time.

 ```r
 all.duplicated <- function(x) duplicated(x) | duplicated(x, fromLast=TRUE)
 ```

 #### Forward fill

+Not the most robust, but simple.

 ```r
 ffill <- function(x) {